Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 Changing Elements' Text

 Here, it probably doesn't matter because the only person who can put in input is you, and it's limited to the HTML file you create.
-But in the real-world, this is a very important thing to consider.
+But in the real world, this is a crucial thing to consider.
 And the solution is pretty easy too.
 Instead of .innerHtml, we'll use .innerText.
 The difference is that .innerText is just for setting the text of HTML elements, and is pretty safe to use.
 On the other hand, we should only use .innerHtml if we actually want to add HTML, and we know that the HTML we're sticking in isn't malicious.

 So, if you want to set the text of an HTML element, use .innerText.
 And if you're interested in learning more about this, look up "XSS".